© Crown copyright 2020

 If you are still feeling worried and want more help.
 You can call the Autism Helpline on 0808 800 4104.

-Government guidance is that people 70 years of age and older are at increased risk of severe illness from coronavirus (COVID-19) and need to be particularly stringent in following government advice including social distancing and staying at home if you think you have coronavirus (COVID-19).
+Government guidance is that people 70 years of age and older are at increased risk of severe illness from COVID-19 and need to be particularly stringent in following government advice including social distancing and staying at home if you think you have COVID-19.
 Given this, if you are in this age group, and particularly if you have pre-existing medical conditions, it is natural for you to feel concerned or affected by changes you have to make to your daily life.
 The following suggestions may help you with any difficult feelings and to look after your mental health:

 Draw on support you might have through your friends, family and other networks.
 Try to stay in touch with those around you, this might be over the phone, by post, or online.
 If you have been advised to stay at home, let people know how you would like to stay in touch and build that into your routine.